Sabaudian/Binary_Image_Classification_project/README.md

 #### A. Preprocessing
 In the preprocessing phase, the emphasis is on refining the dataset.
 The process involves systematically addressing corrupted files, detecting and managing duplicates through image hashing, and conducting a thorough dataset check.

+#### B. Data Preparation
+In the data preparation phase, the primary focus is on loading and enhancing the dataset.
+This involves using Keras and TensorFlow to load training, validation, and test datasets, applying data augmentation techniques such as flip, rotation, and zoom, and normalizing pixel values.
+The goal is to ensure the dataset is well-prepared and suitable for subsequent steps.

 #### C. Classification
 In the classification phase, a robust image classification pipeline is established using Keras and TensorFlow.
 The implementation introduces configurable models, including Multilayer Perceptron, Convolutional Neural Network and MobileNet.
 The workflow seamlessly integrates hyperparameter tuning and K-fold cross-validation for comprehensive model optimization.